Skip to content

 pyco2.hello()

-You should also consider citing the original work by Lewis and Wallace (1998), and specify which optional sets of constants you used in your calculations.
+You should also consider citing the original work by Lewis and Wallace (1998), plus which optional sets of constants you used in your calculations.

 The original CO2SYS program for DOS was created by Ernie Lewis and Doug Wallace (LW98).
 This was translated into MATLAB by Denis Pierrot and subsequently optimised by Steven van Heuven (HPR11).
 Jim Orr and co-authors added further sets of equilibrium constants and implemented error propagation in a separate program (OEDG18).
-The latest MATLAB version was translated into Python as PyCO2SYS by Matthew Humphreys, benefitting enormously from all this previous work.
-Further (ongoing) modifications and additions to the PyCO2SYS code and documentation have been made by Matthew Humphreys, Luke Gregor, Daniel Sandborn and Abigail Schiller (HSS21).
+The latest MATLAB version was translated into Python as PyCO2SYS by Matthew Humphreys, benefitting enormously from all this previous work (HLSP22).
+Further (ongoing) modifications and additions to the PyCO2SYS code and documentation have been made by Matthew Humphreys, Luke Gregor, Daniel Sandborn, Abigail Schiller, Ben Cala and Macarena Martin-Mayor.

 PyCO2SYS is licensed under the GNU General Public License version 3 (GPLv3).